lnceballosz/testngio/README.md

 **Acknowledgement**

-NGI0 & FSFE Documentation is built with GitHub pages using the ['Minimal' theme](https://pages-themes.github.io/minimal/) under the [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+FSFE Documentation for NGI0 is built with GitHub pages using the ['Minimal' theme](https://pages-themes.github.io/minimal/) under the [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).